nferraz/st/README.md

 st
 ==

-simple statistics from the command line interface (CLI)
+statistics from the command line interface (CLI)

 ### Description